Azure-Samples/live-video-analytics-iot-edge-python-sdk/src/cloud-to-device-console-app/readme.md

     "IoThubConnectionString" : "",
     "deviceId" : "",
     "moduleId" : "",
-    "rtspUrl" : "",
+    "rtspUrl" : ""
-    "rtspUserName": "",
-    "rtspPassword": ""
 }
 ```

 * **IoThubConnectionString** - Refers to the connection string of your IoT Hub
 * **deviceId** - Refers to your IoT Edge device id (registered with your IoT Hub)
 * **moduleId** - Refers to the module id of Live Video Analytics on IoT Edge module (when deployed to the IoT Edge device)
-* **rtspUrl** - Refers to the RTSP camera address to which the demo will connect to (This is OPTIONAL.
-Leave empty if you're using the RTSP simulator)
+* **rtspUrl** - Refers to the RTSP camera address to which the demo will connect to
-* **rtspUserName** - Refers to the RTSP camera user name to which the demo will connect to (This is OPTIONAL.
-Leave empty if you're using the RTSP simulator)
-* **rtspUrl** - Refers to the RTSP camera password to which the demo will connect to (This is OPTIONAL.
-Leave empty if you're using the RTSP simulator)

 ### 2. Create .env file